reloadman/DivinusX/doc/config.md

 - **enable**: Boolean to turn on On-Screen Display regions globally, used to reduce resource usage or let another app manage the functionality (default: `true`).
 - **regX_img**: Path to the image for OSD region X.
 - **regX_text**: Text displayed in OSD region X.
 - **regX_font**: Font used for text in OSD region X. Prefer a **full path** to a font file (e.g. `/oem/usr/share/UbuntuMono-Regular.ttf`).
-For backward compatibility you can still use a font name (e.g. `UbuntuMono-Regular`) and Divinus will try to locate it in common font directories.
+For backward compatibility you can still use a font name (e.g. `UbuntuMono-Regular`) and DivinusX will try to locate it in common font directories.
 - **regX_opal**: Opacity of OSD region X.
 - **regX_posx**: X position of OSD region X.
 - **regX_posy**: Y position of OSD region X.